pelican-plugins/mau-reader/README.md

 :pelican.summary:I have a lot to test
 ```

-The value of the metadata is a string as it it in the standard Markdown format.
+The value of a metadata field is a string, just as it is in the standard Markdown format.
 Please note that Mau variable values include all characters after the colon, spaces included.

 All values in the `config` dictionary are available as variables, so you can specify global values that are valid for all documents.

 ## Custom templates

-You can overwrite some or all Mau default HTML templates creating the `custom_templates` config variable.
-For example, should you wan to add a permanent link to all headers you can define
+You can override some or all Mau default HTML templates via the `custom_templates` configuration variable.
+For example, should you want to add a permanent link to all headers you can define:

 ``` python
 MAU = {